laikahaskell/meditations-haskell/README.md

 For random number generation the code pulls from the system time.
 When I learn how to use Monads I will probably change it to use that instead.

+## TODO
+* Typechecking for the command line argument (i.e. throw no error if the user inputs `./meditations e`
+* HTML interface?